Annapurna Base Camp Trek

-Annapurna Base Camp Trek is one of the most popular moderate treks on earth.
-The trail passes through cascading waterfalls, beautiful villages, terraced farmlands, lush rhododendron forests, and amazing mountain vistas before reaching the base of the mighty Annapurna.
-This offers enough time to witness the staggeringly beautiful peaks of all the Annapurna giants that encircle the basin Mountains in Annapurna region from the central core.
-It is not the tallest but rise in the heart of Himalayas.
-Annapurna I, Hiunchuli, Annapurna II, Gangapurna, Annapurna III, Machhapuchhre, Annapurna IV etc are some of the mountains in Annapurna region.
-The Annapurna base camp trek also guarantees you fun, pleasure and a magnificent insight about the natural and cultural heritages of the tiny Himalayan country, Nepal.
-It is one of the most beautiful treks passing through the diverse ethnic group's culture and the variety of vegetation forest and wildlife.
+Annapurna Base Camp Trek is one of the most popular moderate treks in the globe.
+The path passes through cascading waterfalls, beautiful villages, terraced farmlands, lush rhododendron forests, and super mountain vistas before accomplishing the bottom of the strong Annapurna.
+This offers enough time to witness the staggeringly lovely peaks of all the Annapurna giants that encircle the basin Mountains in Annapurna region from the imperative center.
+It isn't the tallest, however, rises in the coronary heart of Himalayas.
+Annapurna I, Hiunchuli, Annapurna II, Gangapurna, Annapurna III, Machhapuchhre, Annapurna IV etc are a number of the mountains in Annapurna area.
+The Annapurna base camp trek additionally ensures you fun, pleasure and a tremendous insight about the natural and cultural heritages of the tiny Himalayan country, Nepal.
+It's far one of the most lovely treks passing thru the various ethnic group's subculture and the kind of plant life wooded area and wildlife.

 Day 01: Greetings at Kathmandu Airport